nrokh/FiguresDemo2022/README.md

 2. What makes a fantastic figure and **common pitfalls** to avoid
 3. Where the **standard tools** are that you'll use in Inkscape
 4. Why I prefer to **edit my plots in Inkscape** rather than Matlab (or Python)
-5. How to create a **beautiful hybrid figure** with both ilustration and quantative components
+5. How to create a **beautiful hybrid figure** with both illustrated and quantitative components